from Easter Horror Stories- Rescuing Jesus’ Good News–

 Mark 8:31-38 or Mark 9:2-9

-The many voices in the Hebrew oral faith tradition were never harmonised into a single theology, even when edited into the written scripture we have today.
+The many voices in the Hebrew oral faith tradition were never harmonised into a single theology, even when edited into the written scriptures we have today.
 There is a majority “purist” view which condones violence, sexism and nationalist racism, and there are more universalist voices with a different opinion about who God is and how God relates to humanity.
 The story being read in churches all around the world this week – by over a billion people – definitely belongs in the nationalist racism category.

 This bit from Genesis 17 is in the lectionary this week,